manoj-lk-code/wordpress-maintenance-mode/README.md

 # Wordpress-maintenance-mode
 This is handy in instances where you don't want to use any additional plugins to put a WordPress site on maintenance.
-This code utilized the WordPress default upgrade maintenance with a custom maintenance template.
+This code utilized the WordPress default upgrade maintenance code with a custom maintenance html template.

 How to GET STARTED and
 # Enable Wordpress maintenance mode?